 The MAT exam is conducted by the All India Management Association four times a year.
 Over 600 business schools in India accept the MAT scores.
 There are five key sections in the MAT 2023 Revised Syllabus.
 There will be three testing modes in the MAT 2023 exam.
 PBT, CBT, and IBT are the three testing modes of the 2023 MAT exam.

-The five parts in the syllabus are as follows:
+The five parts in the MAT 2023 syllabus are as follows:

 Candidates can ace this section if they study all the concepts well.
-Practising problem-solving skills will increase their speed, crucial to this test.
+Practicing problem-solving skills will increase their speed, crucial to this test.
 This section focuses on some basic mathematics up to HSC.

 The objective of this section is to test the candidate’s analytical skills.
 Candidates should have knowledge of tabular forms, line charts, mixed graphs, pie graphs, and bar graphs.
 Practising sample papers and mock tests will help the candidates to figure out the questions in this section.